Winter 2026Order now for delivery from week commencing 16th March onwards.

 Recommended pollinators for Merton Pride pear trees

 Merton Pride is not self-fertile and is also a poor pollinator of other varieties.
 Ideally you need two other different but compatible varieties planted nearby in order to produce fruit, or one compatible self-fertile variety.
 The following varieties are good pollinators for Merton Pride.
-If you are not sure about pollination requirements don't hesitate to ask us.
-More pollinators >
+If you are not sure about pollination requirements just ask us.

 • Pollinator Conference